victoria-id/victoria_connect_api_documentation/webhook/webhook_receiver.md

 Any good webhook configuration should at least have an `Authorization` header containing a shared secret.

-A good way of rotating shared secrets is to configure a secondary secret on the webhook receiver.
+A good method of rotating shared secrets is to configure a secondary secret on the webhook receiver.
 When the webhook receiver is ready to accept the secondary secret, the webhook sender can seamlessly migrate to the new secret.
 When done, the primary secret is deleted, and the secondary secret becomes the only secret.

 Because headers (and other base data) are merged just before sending a payload, changes to base data is applied almost instantly.
-Therefore old secrets can be removed almost instantly.
+Therefore, old secrets can be removed almost instantly.

-If somehow generating a new secret overrides the current secret, rest asured that failed payloads are automatically retried (if the webhook is configured to be [guaranteed](#guaranteed)) after updating the shared secret on the webhook (sender).
+If somehow generating a new secret overrides the current secret, rest assured that failed payloads are automatically retried (if the webhook is configured to be [guaranteed](#guaranteed)) after updating the shared secret on the webhook (sender).

 #### Content-Type